readthedocs/readthedocs.org/docs/alternate_domains.rst

     or another variation.
 While these continue to resolve, they do not yet allow us to acquire SSL certificates for those domains.
-    Point the CNAME to ``readthedocs.io`` and re-request a certificate by saving the domain (**Project Admin > Domains > Edit Domain**).
+    Point the CNAME to ``readthedocs.io`` and re-request a certificate by saving the domain in the project admin (:guilabel:`Domains` > :guilabel:`Edit Domain`).

-    If you change the CNAME, the SSL certificate issuance can take about one hour.
+    If you change the CNAME record, the SSL certificate issuance can take about one hour.

 .. important::